 The ACM Learning Center is a major part of ACM’s commitment to the lifelong learning and professional development of computing practitioners.
 Explore online books, courses, videos, and tutorials from top content publishers; ACM-produced keynote-style talks and deep technical dives on bleeding-edge topics from leading researchers and practitioners; and a variety of special member offers and other resources.

-50,000 online e-books, video courses and conference archives from Safari and O’Reilly,
+50,000 online e-books, video courses and conference archives from O’Reilly,

 More than 6,000 courses, 11,000 e-books, and thousands of “bite-sized” videos from Skillsoft and Books 24x7 for ACM Professional and Student Members.

 Members and non-members alike enjoy access to ACM TechTalks, our popular series of webcasts presented by A.M.
 Turing and ACM Prize in Computing recipients, ACM Fellows, up-and-coming researchers, and accomplished practitioners.

 In addition to many e-learning resources, ACM members are also eligible for special offers: exclusive tuition scholarships from online university partners, discounts on training toward popular vendor certifications, and more.